saturncloud/examples/examples/r-api/README.md

 ![deploy](https://saturn-public-assets.s3.us-east-2.amazonaws.com/example-resources/deploy_settings.png "doc-image")

-With this you are ready to deploy your API by pressing the green start button on the resource page of the deployment.
+With this you are ready to deploy your API by pressing the green button on the resource page of the deployment.

 ## Access Deployed API